mm-grybel/CS50-Web/Projects/Project 3: Mail/README.md

 #### POST /emails

 To send an email, the user can send a POST request to the `/emails` route.
 The route requires three pieces of data to be submitted: a `recipients` value (a comma-separated string of all users to send an email to), a `subject` string, and a `body` string.
-For example, we could write JavaScript code like
+For example, we could write JavaScript code like:
 ```javascript
 fetch('/emails', {
   method: 'POST',